core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The maximum length of a Sender ID in bytes equals L minus 6, where L is determined as follows.

-* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), then L is the AEAD nonce length for the set algorithm.
+* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), then L is the nonce length for the set algorithm.

-* If both the AEAD Algorithm and the Group Encryption Algorithm are set, then L is the smallest AEAD nonce length among those of the two algorithms.
+* If both the AEAD Algorithm and the Group Encryption Algorithm are set, then L is the smallest nonce length among those of the two algorithms.

 With the exception of the authentication credential of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context (see {{ssec-establishment-context-parameters}}).